 Bear Safe Island Park

-This summer, HFWA is partnering with Idaho Fish & Game and Grizzly & Wolf Discovery Center to provide bear resistant trash containers in Island Park for use in specific problem areas.
+HFWA is partnering with Idaho Fish & Game and Grizzly & Wolf Discovery Center to provide bear-resistant trash containers in Island Park for use in specific problem areas.
 The containers will be used in concert with community education materials to keep humans and bears safe in our area.
 Stay tuned for more details!

 Pronghorn Movement Study